 Since 2017 there has been a well-publicised insurgency that has affected the Cabo Delgado province in which the Group's Montepuez Ruby Mine ("MRM") is situated.
-The escalation of this insurgency carried on throughout 2023.
 Whilst we are not aware of a specific escalation in risk related to modern slavery or bonded/forced labour, the conditions associated with the insurgency (c.700,000 internally displaced people, the forced 'recruitment' of primarily young men to the insurgency and the possibility that young women are forced to marry or become victims of sexual crime) are such that there is a general increased risk province-wide.
 The Group is aware of the wider security threat to its operations and its staff.
-Contingency planning for possible evacuation scenarios are updated as circumstances change, including in relation to the mandatory movement of staff away from danger.
+Contingency planning for possible evacuation scenarios is updated as circumstances change, including in relation to the mandatory movement of staff away from danger.
 Staff will not be required to surrender their personal identification or passports, but their movement may be strictly limited and controlled should the operation and general safety be at risk.